ChessEmulator94/Pong/README.md

 1. Add bounce mechanic for ball when hitting top or bottom of padels (currently only supports bouncing off the inner facing side)
 2. Add a start button
 3. Increase speed of ball (to until some max value) after consecutive wall bounces
+4. Add simple "AI" to game for single player mode
+   "AI" will calculate balls position based on current straight line trajectory (not considering wall bounces) and move towards that position.
+Movement can only begin once the ball in in their half of the board

 ## Known bugs